Information for community

 - People 50 years and older with two additional risk factors

-- Aboriginal or Torres Strait Islander Peoples, 30 years or older and with one additional risk factor
+- Aboriginal or Torres Strait Islander Peoples, 30 years or older with one risk factor

 - People with chronic respiratory issues due to conditions such as COPD, moderate or severe asthma.